• Skip to primary navigation

 Done!

-Tip: if you have several children doing this project at the same time – I had 13 – pre-label each piece of coverstock with each child’s name before they start to paint.
+Tip: if you have several children doing this project at the same time – I had 13 – pre-label each piece of cover-stock with each child’s name before they start to paint.
 That way the person who is labeling won’t get paint on themselves, as they might if you wait until after the picture is completed.

-Filed Under: Uncategorized
+Filed Under: crafts, preschool

 Previous Post: « Lemon Meringue Pie